lazarhenderson/Web3_PayPal/README.md

 ## So far I've completed:

 - The smart contract ([see file](contracts/PayPal.sol)).
-Please note: this is a work-in-progress contract that has not yet been gas optimised.
+Please note: this is a work-in-progress contract.

 ## What still needs to be completed: